Mcmartelle/lanthir-cli/README.md

   & And this
   & And this
   & And this, but in any order

+  & The extra newline above me
+  & Means this chunk of "&" nodes
+  & will be done after those four

   | Do this
   | Or this
   | Or this, but just one

+  | Again, newlines can break up
+  | Chunks of "&" and "|" nodes

   ?
 Do this or don't, it's optional

   ~ Then do this
   = This text will be copied to the system clipboard when you get to "~ Then do This" = It can be multiline as well.
+  =   leading spaces after the first space will be copied
   ```